Milk Thistle

 What is the recommended dosage of Milk Thistle?

-Does Milk Thistle interact with medications?
+Does Milk Thistle interact with any medications?